mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/README.md

 # SIS Vendor and District Test Plan
-This document contains an overview and references for the Student Information Systems (SIS) and District Test Plan for the Minnesota **2024-2025 School Year**, aligning with Ed-Fi **version 5.2** and **Data Standard 3.3.0-a**.
+This document contains an overview and references for the Student Information Systems (SIS) and District Test Plan for the Minnesota **2026-2027 School Year**, aligning with [Ed-Fi ODS/API v6.2](https://docs.ed-fi.org/reference/ods-api/6.2) and [Ed-Fi Data Standard 4.0](https://docs.ed-fi.org/reference/data-exchange/data-standard/4/).
 The documentation in this repository is maintained by Minnesota IT Services (MNIT), partnering with the the Minnesota Department of Education (MDE).

 ## Overview
-The current School Year Certification is currently aligned with the [Ed-Fi 3.3.0-a Data Standard](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-Standard/releases/tag/v3.3.0-a) and ODS/API, with extensions customized for MDE.

 Student Information System (SIS) vendors integrating with MDE's Ed-Fi Automated Student Data Collection System are required to pass 2 levels of testing prior to being granted a district's API key and secret to the Production environment.

 **First**, vendors are required to demonstrate their ability to submit the specific API resources and elements encompassed within the various program (MARSS, Early Education, MCCC, etc) elements.
-This first phase is executed in the MNIT Ed-Fi Sandbox environment.
+This first phase is executed in the MNIT Ed-Fi Test Sandbox environment.
 Note two unique qualities of the Sandbox:

 - The Sandbox environment does not include integration with the **Identities API endpoint**.
-- API profiles are **not enforced** in the Sandbox environment, however you may be required to demonstrate appropriate implementation of API profile use in your API transactions.
+- API profiles are **not enforced** in the Sandbox environment.
+However you may be required to demonstrate appropriate implementation of API profile use in your API transactions.

 **Second**, when all scenarios are verified in the Sandbox environment, the SIS vendor is granted access to the Staging environment.
 Vendors must perform a test load of their district's real student demographic data in the Staging environment.
 During this test, Student IDs will be validated against the Ed-Fi Identities Service to ensure valid ids are being inserted to the Ed-Fi ODS.
 MARSS comparison checks and additional data quality verifications are also executed in the Staging Environment.